sebdott/redux-saga-wrappo/README.md

 import React from "react";
 import { ConnectedRouter } from "react-router-redux";
 import { Route } from "react-router-dom";
-import { appCreator } from "redux-saga-wrappo/appCreator";
+import { appCreator, history } from "redux-saga-wrappo";

 // App init
 appCreator(